dasensio/myweeklydiet/api-basic-functionality.md

 **It isn't enough**

-A API controller need some decoration with attributes that defines [the behavior of the methods of our API Restful](https://github.com/dasensio/myweeklydiet/blob/master/api-restful-behavior.md).
+An API controller need some decoration with attributes that defines [the behavior of the methods of our API Restful](https://github.com/dasensio/myweeklydiet/blob/master/api-restful-behavior.md).

 The most important attributes are:
 - **[ApiController]**: Class attribute.
 Defines that the class is an API Controller